 Warm mist humidifiers

 Warm mist models look very similar to cool mist units.
 However, be aware of the differences!
-For example, warm mist models like No products found. produce water vapor using warm steam.
+For example, warm mist models produce water vapor using warm steam.
 Great for colds, some feature support for drop-in medicated liquids or medicated pads to distribute sinus & cold relief in the air.
 Cool mist products can’t do this.

 Basically the opposite of cool mist products, warm mist humidifiers use heat to turn liquid water into heated gentle steam vapor.

 Not all but some models offer the option to use medicated menthol pads or drop-in vapor liquids which get released into the air.
 This helps boost their cold, sinus, and congestion relief that the warm steam already provides.

-The drawback is that they raise the temperature in a room due to the use of heat, although it’s a gradual and not a huge amount.
+The drawback is that they raise the temperature in a room due to the use of heat, although it’s gradual and not a huge amount.

 They’re great for winter or moderate temperature environments and can really help with congestion during sickness.

 On the other hand, they’re not a good match for warmer climates where the air is dry but already warm.

-Just as many cool mist models do, many offer an automatic shutoff feature which turns off operation when the water runs out to prevent damage.
+Just as many cool mist models do, many offer an automatic shutoff feature that turns off operation when the water runs out to prevent damage.

-They’re fairly quiet during operation, although some make gurgling or a slight buzzing sound during operation.
+They’re fairly quiet during operation, although some make a gurgling or a slight buzzing sound during operation.
 Cool mist humidifiers, however, are often still the quietest you can buy.

 Cool Mist Humidifiers

 Cool mist humidifiers don’t use heat to change water to vapor.
-Instead they use electronic or electro-mechanical oscillation to vaporize water rapidly and produce a very fine, cool mist.
-A great example is No products found.
-It releases a super-fine water vapor into the room at room temperature.
+Instead, they use electronic or electro-mechanical oscillation to vaporize water rapidly and produce a very fine, cool mist.

 Cool mist humidifiers generate moisture in the air without the use of heat or creating warm steam.